AlecJ/ava2/readme.md

 -   submarine logic
 -   bomber logic
--   AA logic

 -   ampibious assault with sea battle: player unloads as if they win battle, sea battles are always handled first, if the player loses the battle, the units are removed from the land territory before that battle occurs (if still happening)

 -   Transports must have at least 1 movement point remaining to unload any units
 -   prevent attempt to unload to sea or when unavailable

+##

 -   refactor getPlayerTeamNum
--   battles sorted once at start of combat phase

-##
+-   indicate territory has factory
+-   during mobilization, highlight factory tiles

+-   highlight selected territory

 -   west russia border removed
 -   polling for team select lobby (if first and waiting)